bsvalues/TerraFusionPro/USER_FRIENDLY_DEPLOYMENT_GUIDE.md

 - **Mobile capabilities** that work anywhere
 - **Legacy integration** that preserves your existing data

+### Ready to Revolutionize Your Appraisal Business

-**Ready to revolutionize your appraisal business?
-The future starts now!**
+The future starts now!

 ---